ufechner7/KiteUtils.jl/docs/src/reference_frames.md

 ## Position and velocity
 For position and velocity vectors of the model the **ENU** (East North Up) reference frame is used.

-The controller is using the wind reference frame as shown in the figure below, y-axis downwind and z-axis up.
+The controller is using the **W** (Wind) reference frame as shown in the figure below, y-axis downwind and z-axis up.

 The orientation of the kite is expressed with respect to the **EX** (Earth XSense = North East Down) reference frame.